opentensor/developer-docs/docs/yc3-blog.md

 # How Yuma Consensus 3 Makes Bittensor More Fair

-YC3 is the next evolution of Bittensor's consensus mechanism, designed to reward miner innovation and early recognition by validators.
+YC3 is the next evolution of Bittensor's consensus mechanism.
+It optimizes emissions to reward validators for recognizing innovation quickly.

 ## Introduction: Understanding Yuma Consensus